anseki/readline-sync/README.md

 ### Reading by External Program

 readlineSync tries to read from a console by using the external program if it is needed (e.g. when the input stream is redirected on Windows XP).
 And if the running Node doesn't support the [Synchronous Process Execution](http://nodejs.org/api/child_process.html#child_process_synchronous_process_creation) (i.e. Node v0.10-), readlineSync uses "piping via files" for the synchronous execution.
 As everyone knows, "piping via files" is no good.
 It blocks the event loop and a process.
-It may make a your script be slow.
+It might make the your script be slow.

 Why did I choose it? :